sim590/lain-wiki/Layouts.md

 Usage
 =====

-Just add your favourites to ``layouts`` table, or set them on specific tags like this:
+Just set your favourites like usual, or set them on specific tags like this:

 ```lua
 awful.layout.set(lain.layout.uselessfair, tag)